Author: Pastor Jason Gilbert | Menomonie

 “All flesh is as grass, and all the glory of man as the flower of the grass.
 The grass withers, and its flower falls away, but the word of the Lord endures forever.” – Peter 1:24 (see also Isaiah 40:6-8)

 We see an example of the word of God relating to our endurance in the parable of the sower.
 In it, Jesus defines the seed as the word of God.
-In some cases, the word was carelessly lost because a hard heart (i.e., hard soil).
+In some cases, the word was carelessly lost because of a hard heart (i.e., hard soil).
 In other cases, the word was deemed insufficient to handle the trials and difficulties of this life.
 And in other cases, the word, was choked out by the cares and desires of this world.
 It was only the heart that nurtured for, provided for, and prioritized the word of God that endured.

 King David…